Sandipta Sen

-Sandipta Sen (/sjɒnðɪpθjɑː ʃɛn/; born 27 August 1986) is an Indian Bengali actress best known for her works in the Bengali television industry.
+Sandipta Sen (born 27 August 1992) is an Indian Bengali actress best known for her works in the Bengali television industry.
 She primarily works in Bengali soap operas and web series besides a few film appearances.
 In 2009 and 2010, she was awarded the Tele Shamman Award for her debut television soap Durga.
 In 2014, 2015 and 2017, she was awarded the Tele Academy Award for the Best Actress.

 Early life and education

 Sen completed her graduation in Psychology Honours from Asutosh College, Kolkata and completed her Master's degree in Applied Psychology from Rajabazar Science College under the Calcutta University.